domain-protect/domain-protect/README.md

 # domain-protect

 * scans AWS Route53 for ElasticBeanstalk CNAMES vulnerable to takeover
+* scans AWS Route53 for S3 Alias records vulnerable to takeover
 * scans AWS Route53 for S3 CNAMES vulnerable to takeover
 * scans AWS Route53 for subdomain NS delegations vulnerable to takeover